dmitastr/learnest_django/README.md

 ### Fork and clone the repository

-First fork the project using GitHub, than clone it locally:
+First, fork the project on GitHub, then clone it locally:

 ```console
 git clone https://github.com/<username>/learnest_django.git